 RPM Remote Print Manager® ("RPM") is a unique product in the marketplace.
 Even though RPM is a print server and a virtual printer, our primary goal is to provide a print workflow that you can set up yourself.
 Bit, of course, we can help!
 When print jobs arrive, RPM will run unattended to produce the results you need.

 For instance, let's say you have PCL files you want to convert to PDF, but you still want to print the files.
 With RPM, it's easy to set up a workflow to accomplish this.
-First, you would create a queue that receives the print job and sends it to the specified printer.
+First, you create a queue that receives the print job and sends it to the specified printer.
 This queue would also copy the job to a second queue where you would convert the PCL to PDF, then archive to disk (or email or several other likely actions).

 The reason we split it up this way is this.
 When RPM processes your print job, first, it runs through all the data changes or transformations you specified.
 Then it sends that result to each of the actions you have added to that queue.
 So in this example, we printed the original data.
 Then we copied that data to a different queue where we changed it to PDF, then archived that PDF.